What Are Coup and Contrecoup Brain Injuries?

 • Future Expenses: In cases where the injury results in long-term or permanent disability, you may be entitled to compensation for future medical expenses and ongoing care needs.
 This can include the cost of future surgeries, medications, therapies, assistive devices, home healthcare services, and any other necessary treatments to manage your condition and maintain your health and well-being over time.

-At Regan Zambri Long, we have a strong track record of success in personal injury cases, including coup-contrecoup injuries.
-Our dedicated attorney’s team understands these cases’ intricacies and works tirelessly to advocate for our client’s rights.
-With our expertise and commitment to achieving justice, you can trust Regan Zambri Long to fight for your deserved compensation.
+Our law firm has a strong track record of success in personal injury cases, including coup-contrecoup injuries.
+Our dedicated attorneys understand the intricacies of these cases and work tirelessly to advocate for our clients’ rights.
+With our expertise and commitment to justice, you can trust Regan Zambri Long to fight for your deserved compensation.

 Contact Regan Zambri Long today to schedule a consultation and take the first step towards securing the compensation and closure you need to move forward with your life.